paradoxysm/kdtrees/README.md

 ## Development

 kdtrees is fully implemented for basic functionality.
 However, it may not have every utility function or have the most optimized algorithms.
-We welcome new contributors of all experience lelevels to help grow and improve kdtrees.
+We welcome contributors of all experience levels to help grow and improve kdtrees.
 Guides on development, testing, and contribution are in the works!

+Currently, particular contributions regarding pytests and documentation would be greatly appreciated.
+Guides and examples of usage are warmly welcomed.

 ## Help and Support